marilyne-linkurious/documentation/content/admin/content/data-sources-advanced/config.md

 - `minSearchQueryLength` (default: `3`): The number of characters needed to trigger a search query.
 Set `1` to provide live results from the first character typed by the user.

 ## Graph exploration settings

+- `supernodeThreshold` (default: `10000`): The number of relationships after which a node is considered a supernode.

 - `maxPathLength` (default: `20`): The maximum shortest path length returned by Linkurious.
 Finding the shortest paths is a costly operation.
 Setting a small number will limit the resources used by the data-source for performing this operation, and will return results faster.